 Give notice and date of departure

-When writing a nursing resignation letter, you should include important information such as the reason for leaving, your anticipated last day of employment, and how you would like to assist with the transition.
+When writing it, you should include important information such as the reason for leaving, your anticipated last day of employment, and how you would like to assist with the transition.
 You should then sign and date the letter and keep a copy for the record.

 The standard format for this type of letter is as follows: